 So here are my top four test-taking tips that I hope will prove useful in preparing for your next exam.

-1. Don't Cram for an Exam
+1. Don't Cram for the Exam

 Cramming for a test is not as effective as following a consistent study schedule.
 You will retain more information for a longer period of time if you schedule several shorter study sessions during the days before the test.
 Of course, if you haven't studied and your test is tomorrow, then you may have no other option than to start cramming.

 2. Do Study Out of Sequence

 Jump around while you study instead of studying the material in sequence from beginning to end.
 If you study "out of order" you are more likely to remember the information.
 Many tests randomize the order of the questions so if you learn the material in sequence, it will be harder for you to recall it during the test.